 Project Overview:

-This project involved creating a Minimum Viable Product (MVP) to solve the problem of novice cooks struggling to find personalized recipes.
+Minimum Viable Product (MVP) to solve the problem of novice cooks struggling to find personalized recipes.

 Problem

-Novice cooks have a hard time finding recipes personalized to their preferences, restrictions, and ingredients on hand, leading to decision fatigue, wasted time, and low confidence in the kitchen.
+Novice cooks can have a hard time finding recipes personalized to their preferences, restrictions, and ingredients on hand, leading to decision fatigue, wasted time, and low confidence in the kitchen.
 This prevents them from cooking again, creating a negative cycle that hinders their ability to develop cooking skills and enjoy home-cooked meals.

 Solution